-Farms and ranches make up over 60% of our region’s 3.6 million acre greenbelt of open space—making our region a local food hotbed.
-Our world-class wines, farmers markets, u-pick farms, and restaurants specializing in local cuisine help to make the Bay Area amazing.
+Farms and ranches make up 64% of our region’s 3.6 million acre greenbelt—making our region a local food hotbed.
+Our world-class wines, farmers markets, u-pick farms, and local cuisine help to make the Bay Area the amazing place it is.

 The motivations for eating locally are diverse—from taste, to health, to the environment.
 But there is one common fact about everyone in the Bay Area that craves local food—we rely on the farms and ranches of our region to give us what we love.

 Today our farms and ranches are at risk.
-Only 27% of the region’s ranch lands and 13% of Bay Area farms are permanently off limits to development.
+Only a small percentage—27% of ranch lands and 13% of farms—are permanently off limits to development.

 Making matters worse, many famers and ranchers operate at the edge of economic viability.
 These economic struggles can make the idea of converting a farm or a ranch into sprawl development more enticing to the owner of agricultural land.